 What is it?

 Businesses often launch exciting new products and services.
-But without the historical data, it can be difficult to perform accurate sales forecasting.
-Test Market Analysis forecasting is the process of developing a product or service and introducing it to a test market.
+But it can be difficult to get accurate sales forecasts without historical data.
+Test Market Analysis forecasting is the process of developing a product or service and introducing it to a test market to forecast sales and get an approximation of future sales.

-This limited rollout gives businesses the opportunity to track the performance of the new offering and monitor things like consumer awareness, repeat purchase patterns, and more.
-This is a data gathering exercise and it feeds businesses with the information they need to create accurate sales forecasting.
+This limited rollout allows businesses to track the performance of the new offering and monitor things like consumer awareness, repeat purchase patterns, and more.
+This is a data-gathering exercise, and it feeds businesses with the information they need to create accurate sales forecasts.

 Who should use it

-This approach is perfect for those businesses that need to perform a real-world experiment to gather useful information.
+This approach is perfect for those businesses that need to perform real-world experiments to gather useful information.
+A new business can use sales forecasting to use its sales data to predict where future sales can come from.
+This can limit the cost since it’s an effective way of having a busy sales pipeline.
 The limited rollout of the product is also useful from a product perspective, given that adjustments can be made according to feedback.

 A big issue with this form of forecasting is that one test market may not be like the others.
 Your data might not reflect the wider reality, so it’s important that you make prudent choices that provide you with accurate information.